JeffreyRiggle/my-site/content/blog/understanding-eventing/index.md

   }
 ```

-The code for this can be found [here](https://github.com/JeffreyRiggle/event-queue-testing/blob/main/simple-c/main.c).
+The program can be found [here](https://github.com/JeffreyRiggle/event-queue-testing/blob/main/simple-c/main.c).

-However due to the inefficient array scanning this started to slow down at larger scales.
-This had performance as bad as 350ms in some of the worst cases.
+Unfortunately due to the inefficient array scanning used in this program execution slow down at larger scales.
+This had performance as bad as ~350ms on Mac and ~363ms on Linux.

 ### Eventing C example

 This one required a bit of work.
-Originally I just tried putting some threads on the problem without much though.
+Originally I just tried putting some threads on the problem without building a legible abstraction.
 The main execution was done on a single thread but the way file memory was managed some terrible performance was created due to the inefficiencies of the threading and mutexes required.
-Eventually I got to a much more stable version that had a proper dynamically sizing thread pool and predicable event loop.
+In the end I scrapped that [implemenation](https://github.com/JeffreyRiggle/event-queue-testing/blob/main/async-c/main.c).
+Eventually I got to a much more [stable version](https://github.com/JeffreyRiggle/event-queue-testing/blob/main/event-c/main.c) that had a proper dynamically sizing thread pool and predicable event loop.

 The main event loop ended up being similar to this.